 • (8AM) Take the TurboJET ferry to get to Macau (Outer Harbour) ferry terminal

-HKD $165 – Ride the TurboJet ferry from Hong Kong Macau Ferry Terminal which is located at Shun Tak Centre in Sheung Wan (MTR Sheung Wan Station).
-Make sure that you buy a roundtrip ticket that lands in Macau Outer Harbour and NOT Macau Taipa.
+Starts from HKD $150~ or Php 1,000~ – Ride the TurboJet ferry from Hong Kong Macau Ferry Terminal which is located at Shun Tak Centre in Sheung Wan (MTR Sheung Wan Station).
+It helps to note that this is the one that lands in Macau Outer Harbour and NOT Macau Taipa.

 • Get on the FREE shuttle bus at the terminal that leads to Grand Lisboa, and then explore the nearby attractions in the historic center…